 IF YOU DO NOT AGREE TO THIS POLICY, DO NOT USE WHOVA

 1. Information Available in Whova Services

 Whova aggregates publicly available information from company web pages, university web pages, news pages, public social network profiles, publication databases, patent databases, and other public sources (“Public Information”).
-This Public Information is available to public directly from those sources (even without Whova).
+This Public Information is available to the public directly from those sources (even without Whova).
 Whova does not verify and cannot guarantee the accuracy of this Public Information.
 For certain social network websites, Whova will only get and show information if users provided corresponding login credentials.
-It is a user’s responsibility to validate and revise his own profile information in Whova Apps (including Whova Android App, Whova IOS App and Whova Web App).
+It is a user’s responsibility to validate and revise his/her own profile information in Whova Apps (including Whova Android App, Whova IOS App and Whova Web App).

 2. Opt in/out Policy for the Attendee List on the Whova Apps

 Whova supports three different policies on whether an attendee is listed in the event attendee list on Whova Apps.
 Event organizers can decide which policy to apply to their events in Whova Apps and it is the event organizers’ responsibility to make their attendees (users) be aware of the policy.

 Please note that regardless of opt in/out policy, attendees’ contact information (e.g. emails, phone numbers) is not disclosed to other attendees unless users explicitly exchange their contact information via Whova Apps.